philoniare/create-substrate-app/docusaurus/docs/deployment.md

 [Vercel](https://vercel.com/home) is a cloud platform that enables developers to host Jamstack websites and web services that deploy instantly, scale automatically, and requires no supervision, all with zero configuration.
 They provide a global edge network, SSL encryption, asset compression, cache invalidation, and more.

-### Step 1: Deploying your React project to Vercel
+### Step 1: Deploying your project to Vercel

-To deploy your React project with a [Vercel for Git Integration](https://vercel.com/docs/git-integrations), make sure it has been pushed to a Git repository.
+To deploy your project with a [Vercel for Git Integration](https://vercel.com/docs/git-integrations), make sure it has been pushed to a Git repository.

 Import the project into Vercel using the [Import Flow](https://vercel.com/import/git).
 During the import, you will find all relevant [options](https://vercel.com/docs/build-step#build-&-development-settings) preconfigured for you with the ability to change as needed.